How to use the AVERAGEIF function

 average_range | Optional.
 Cells to average.
 If not entered, range is used. |

-3. Which values are excluded in the AVERAGEIF function?
+3. Which values are excluded?

 - The AVERAGIF function excludes Boolean values TRUE or FALSE in the calculation, see the example in cell C5 in the image above.